Getting Out of Your Writing Slump: Part #1 – Get Re-Energised to Write

 #1: Make More Time for You in Your Life

-If you’ve got a new baby, or if you’re working long hours, or if you’re caring for a relative, or anything similar, it can be very hard to find not only the time but also the energy to write.
+If you’ve got your kids home from school, or you have a new baby, or if you’re working long hours, or if you’re caring for a relative, or anything similar, it can be very hard to find not only the time but also the energy to write.

 If it’s possible, hire someone to help (a babysitter, a cleaner, a gardener, whatever makes sense for you).